-- any ISA charge from Contran to any other publicly held parent or sister company, although such charge was separately reviewed by the management development and compensation committee of the applicable company; and - the compensation policies of Contran or the amount of time our named executive officers are expected to devote to us because: - o each of our named executive officers provides services to multiple companies related to Contran, including Contran itself, and the percentage of time devoted to each company by our named executive officers varies; - o the fee we pay to Contran under our ISA with Contran each year does not represent all of Contran's cost of employing each of our named executive officers; - o Contran and these other companies related to Contran absorb the remaining amount of Contran's cost of employing each of our named executive officers; and - o the members of our management development and compensation committee consider the factors discussed above, applying their collective business judgment and experience, in determining whether to recommend that the proposed ISA fee for each year be approved by the full board of directors.
+- any ISA charge from Contran to any other publicly held parent or sister company, although such charge was separately reviewed by the management development and compensation committee of the applicable company; and - the compensation policies of Contran or the amount of time our named executive officers are expected to devote to us because: - each of our named executive officers provides services to multiple companies related to Contran, including Contran itself, and the percentage of time devoted to each company by our named executive officers varies; - o the fee we pay to Contran under our ISA with Contran each year does not represent all of Contran's cost of employing each of our named executive officers; - o Contran and these other companies related to Contran absorb the remaining amount of Contran's cost of employing each of our named executive officers; and - o the members of our management development and compensation committee consider the factors discussed above, applying their collective business judgment and experience, in determining whether to recommend that the proposed ISA fee for each year be approved by the full board of directors.

-Based on the recommendation of our management development and compensation committee, as well as the concurrence of our chief financial officer, our independent directors approved the proposed annual ISA charge effective January 1, 2021.
+Based on the recommendation of our management development and compensation committee, as well as the concurrence of our chief financial officer, our independent directors approved the proposed annual ISA charge effective January 1, 2022.

 For financial reporting and income tax purposes, the ISA fee is expensed as incurred on a quarterly basis.
 Section 162(m) of the Code generally disallows an income tax deduction to publicly held companies for compensation over \$1.0 million paid to the company's chief executive officer, chief financial officer and three other most highly compensated executive officers.
-To the extent any individual's charge to a publicly held company under the ISA was in excess of \$1.0 million, the deductibility by the company of the charge for income tax purposes would be limited under Section 162(m), if such section were to be deemed applicable as it relates to the ISA.
-In each of 2019, 2020 and 2021 the ISA did include, and in 2022 the ISA will include, charges in excess of \$1.0 million for certain individuals.
-However, Contran has agreed to absorb the impact of any such income tax deduction disallowance resulting from such charges in excess of \$1.0 million.
+To the extent any individual's charge to a publicly held company under the ISA (plus any other amounts required by tax regulations) is in excess of \$1.0 million, the deductibility by the company of the charge for income tax purposes would be limited under Section 162(m), if such section were to be deemed applicable as it relates to the ISA.
+However, Contran has agreed to absorb the impact of any such income tax deduction disallowance resulting from such totals in excess of \$1.0 million.
+In each of 2020, 2021 and 2022, the \$1.0 million limit was exceeded by Valhi for certain individuals, and it may be exceeded in 2023.

 No Director Fees or Equity-Based Compensation for Executive Officers.
 Our executive officers, including our named executive officers, are not eligible to receive cash or equity based compensation for their service on the board of directors of us, CompX, Kronos Worldwide or NL.
-For the years reflected in the 2021 Summary Compensation Table, no compensation was paid to Mr. Graham for his service as a director of us, CompX, Kronos Worldwide or NL.
+For the years reflected in the 2022 Summary Compensation Table, no compensation was paid to Mr. Graham for his service as a director of us, CompX, Kronos Worldwide or NL or to Mr. Simmons as a director of us or CompX.

-Prior to 2019, we decided to forgo the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
+Prior to 2020, we decided to forgo the grant of any equity compensation other than annual awards of stock to our directors, as discussed above.
 We also do not have any security ownership requirements or guidelines for our management, although we do have stock ownership guidelines for our non-employee directors.
-We do not currently anticipate any equity-based compensation will be granted in 2022, other than the annual grants of stock to our directors who are not employees of Contran or one of its subsidiaries or affiliates.
+We do not currently anticipate any equity-based compensation will be granted in 2023, other than the annual grants of stock to our directors who are not employees of Contran or one of its subsidiaries or affiliates.